ese5160/final-project-a07g-a14g-t06-byte-crafter/A07G_README.md

 #### 1.1 Hardware Requirements Specification (HRS)

 - **HRS 01:** SAMW25 microcontroller shall be used for this project.
-- **HRS 02:** LCD display shall be used for user interface with correct information and the refresh rate of the screen should not be too slow (e.g. 3s)
+- **HRS 02:** LCD display shall be used for user interface with correct information and the refresh rate of the screen should not be too slow (e.g. 3s), via SPI protocol.
-- **HRS 03:** The rotary encoder shall allow the user to navigate the menu on the LCD and select it.
+- **HRS 03:** The rotary encoder shall allow the user to navigate the menu on the LCD and select it, through GPIO pins configured for interrupt-driven input.
-- **HRS 04:** The fingerprint module shall achieve greater than 95% correctness within 1 second.
+- **HRS 04:** The fingerprint module shall achieve greater than 95% correctness within 1 second, via a UART interface.
-- **HRS 05:** The IMU shall detect vibrations caused by violent tampering or forced entry attempts.
+- **HRS 05:** The IMU shall detect vibrations caused by violent tampering or forced entry attempts, via an I2C interface.
-- **HRS 06:** The buzzer shall be sounded when specific requirements are met.
+- **HRS 06:** The buzzer shall be sounded when specific requirements are met, driven via a PWM-capable GPIO pin.

 #### 1.2 Software Requirements Specification (SRS)